xbeat/Machine-Learning/README.md

 Introduction to Mathematics and Statistics for Steam AI using Python

 Python has become an essential tool in the field of Steam AI, offering powerful libraries and frameworks for mathematical and statistical analysis.
 This presentation will cover fundamental concepts and practical applications, demonstrating how Python can be used to solve complex problems in Steam AI.

+## Locale-Aware Sorting in Python

+Basic Locale-Aware Sorting with locale Module

+The locale module provides basic functionality for locale-aware string sorting through the strcoll function, which compares two strings according to the current locale settings.
+This enables culturally appropriate sorting of text containing diacritical marks.

 ## Viterbi Algorithm for Hidden Markov Models in Python